How to have a dog friendly garden

 If you keep dogs then you will probably have to resign yourself to the fact that you’re never going to have a perfect garden, but there are several steps you can take to keep your pet safe and the garden looking as good as possible.
 First of all you need to secure the garden to prevent your pet from escaping.
 For a large active dog you need a 180cm (6’) fence and gate and it must come down to rest on the soil.
 If there is the slightest gap underneath it could be just the invitation your dog needs to start digging to freedom.
 Having a solid fence also removes the temptation of the ‘grass being greener’ on the other side, an alliance with an attractive dog or the chance for a fight.
 Wire fencing with an attraction on the other side could be just the impetus needed to jump over or crawl underneath.
 Don’t forget to lock the gate just in case they get the hang of opening the latch!

 Try and keep your dog off the flower beds, they not only wreck the plants but also bring a lot of mud into the house too.
 You can do this by making clearly defined paths which are quite smooth underfoot, so no sharp gravel, and which are durable, brick setts and paving are ideal.
-Try and define your path with a low hedge; ideal plants would be Taxus baccata (Yew), Lavender or Sarcocca (Christmas Box) which smells gorgeous in winter when there is very little else of interest.
+Try and define your paths and borders with a low hedge; ideal plants would be Sarcocca (Christmas Box) which smells gorgeous in winter when there is very little else of interest.
+Other evergreen hedge plants include Lonicera nitida (Shrubby Honeysuckle) or Ilex crenata (Japanese Holly).
 Creating raised beds can also help keep the pooch on the path, they are also easier to garden if you have a bad back!

 Why not create them a place of their own where they can go to the toilet and rest in the cool shade when it gets too hot; writing this in the middle of winter with snow on the ground this seems like a distant fantasy!
 If you have a lawn it pays to train your pet to urinate in a specific spot as urine from a bitch will kill the grass and you will end up with it covered in brown patches.
 Equally it will stop male dogs killing your favourite plants.
 If your dog does urinate on the lawn try and dilute it immediately with a couple of watering cans full of clean water.
 Training your dog to go in the same place and worming regularly reduces the risk of the faeces spreading Toxocara canis (Dog roundworm) which can cause Toxocariasis in humans leading to loss of vision and respiratory problems.